 My Top 10 Travel Tips

 What I taught them to do is to them lay out a “Clothes Kid” on the floor.
-A Clothes Kid is like the Flat Stanley version of a kids outfit.
+A clothes kid is like the Flat Stanley version of a kids outfit.
 They start with the shoes, then lay out the clothes all the way up including underthings.
-It’s easy for kids to visualize that way.
+It’s easy for kids to visualize that way and it’s kind of fun, so they LOVE it!

-So if we are going for a 5 day trip, they make 5 Clothes Kids.
+So if we are going for a 5 day trip, they make 5 clothes kids.
 Then I inspect them for appropriateness for the weather and the occasion.
 Once they pass muster, we roll each one up and secure it with a rubber band.
 Now they have a perfectly organized outfit to wear for each day!
 All they have to do is add in a bathing suit, a jacket, something to sleep in, and a toothbrush and they are travel ready.
-This is totally one of my BEST travel tips!
+This is definitely one of my BEST travel tips!

 2. Coordinate and multi-purpose your outfits.
 For simplicity of packing, stick with a color theme, such as black and white with grey.
 That way you can pack fewer clothes and pair them up in different ways.